porthhh/pyflowmeter/README.md

 ## Parameters

 * `input_file` [default=None]
-    * A .pcap file where capture offline data from
+    * A .pcap file where capture offline data from.
+If it is set to ´None´, the data will be capture from `input_interface`

 * `input_interface` [default=None]
     *  Interface or list of interfaces (default: None for sniffing on all interfaces).